Electronic Filing System (EFS) Web Application

 The New York State Board of Elections strongly encourages all filers to sign up for a webinar.
 Please note that these webinars will only focus on the EFS Web Application and will not cover all campaign finance issues.

 The New York State Board of Elections hosts live webinars via Webex to demonstrate the EFS Web Application to filers.
+Preregistration is required in order to receive the Webex meeting information.

 Register for an EFS Training Webinar